GUUSTA/WWDC19-Dyslexsee/README.md

-# WWDC 2019 Scholarship Application - Dyslexsee
+# WWDC 2019 Scholarship Application - Dyslexsee - Submitted

 In summary, in the project created - "Dyslexsee" - the user has a little experience of how a person with dyslexia visualizes and reads something. :)